flyteorg/flyte/docs/deployment/configuration/performance.rst

 4. Keeps a local copy of the execution status, besides what the K8s API stores in ``etcd``.
 5. Reports status to the control plane and, hence, to the user.

-While there are multiple metrics that could indicate a slow down in execution performance, ``round_latency`` -or the time it takes for FlytePropeller to perform a single iteration of workflow evaluation- is typically the "golden signal".
+While there are multiple metrics that could indicate a slow down in execution performance, ``round_latency`` -or the time it takes FlytePropeller to perform a single iteration of workflow evaluation- is typically the "golden signal".
-The following sections should help you optimize that metric.
+Optimizing ``round_latency`` is one of the main goals of the recommendations provided in the following sections.

-Optimizing performance on each stage
+Optimizing performance at each stage
 ------------------------------------

 1. Worker, the WorkQueue and evaluation loop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. list-table:: Important Properties
-   :widths: 25 25 25 50
+   :widths: 25 50 25 50 25
    :header-rows: 1
 * - Property
      - Description
      - Relevant metric
-     - Rule of thumb
+     - Impact on performance
      - Configuration parameter
    * - ``workers``
      - Number of processes that can work concurrently.
 Also implies number of workflows that can be executed in parallel.
 Since FlytePropeller uses ``goroutines``, it can accomodate significantly more processes than the number of physical cores.
-     - ``flyte:propeller:all:free_workers_count``: a low number results in higher overall latency for each workflow evaluation round.
+     - ``flyte:propeller:all:free_workers_count``: a low number may result in higher overall latency for each workflow evaluation round.
      - Larger the number, implies more workflows can be evaluated in parallel.
 But it should depend on number of CPU cores assigned to FlytePropeller and evaluated against the cost of context switching.
 A number around 500 - 800 with 4-8 CPU cores usually works fine.
      - ``plugins.workqueue.config.workers`` (default: ``10``)
+   * - Workqueue depth
+     -
+     - ``sum(rate(flyte:propeller:all:main_depth[5m]))``
+     - A growing trend indicates the processing queue depth is long and is taking longer to drain, delaying start time for executions